maxhallinan/hemulen.js/README.markdown

 Event properties:

+- `hemulen-filestored.detail.hemulen`
+    + Type: Object
+    + The `Hemulen` class instance bound to the Hemulen element emitting the event.
+- `hemulen-filestored.detail.hemulenElId`
+    + Type: String
+    + The Hemulen storage key identifying the Hemulen element emitting the event.
 - `hemulen-filestored.detail.file`
     + Type: File Object
     + The file object that has been successfully stored on the data model.
 - `hemulen-filestored.detail.fileId`
     + Type: String
     + The key under which the file has been stored on the data model. **`fileId` should be stored for later use.** Without the value of `fileId`, the file cannot be removed from the data model or updated with additional properties.
-Unlike the `hemulenId`, there is no method to query the data model for a `fileId`.
+Unlike the `hemulenElId`, there is no method to query the data model for a `fileId`.
 A file whose `fileId` is unknown to the application is stranded on the data model.
-- `hemulen-filestored.detail.hemulen`
-    + Type: Object
-    + Hemulen instance configuration
-    + The Hemulen context
-- `hemulen-filestored.detail.hemulenId`
-    + Type: String

 ###Error Events